How to Choose the Right Wireless Microphone System

 In addition, you can find several wireless microphone systems that operate in the 2.4 GHz band.
 Keep in mind that the 2.4 GHz frequency band is the same as your Wi-Fi network, making its operating range much shorter.
 It is best practice with 2.4 GHz wireless systems to make sure that you have a controlled environment.

-Pro tip: To provide optimal communication between the transmitter and receiver, you must maintain a clear line of sight between the transmitter and the receiver.
+Pro tip: Maintain a clear line of sight between the wireless microphone transmitter and receiver to ensure optimal performance.

 The Basics – Transmitters and Receivers

-Every wireless mic system has two major components.
-One is a transmitter – typically worn or held by the performer.
-The other component is a receiver – which collects radio signal from the transmitter, converts it to audio, and sends the audio through a cable to your mixer or power amp.
+Every wireless mic system has two major components: a transmitter and a receiver.
+The transmitter – typically worn or held by the performer, sends the audio signal wirelessly.
+The receiver captures that signal, converts it back into audio, and sends it to your mixer or power amp.

-Wireless handheld microphones usually have a microphone capsule integrated directly into the transmitter body.
-This integration allows wireless handheld microphones to be quick and easy to set up.
-Lavalier and headset mics connect to a transmitter pack, usually worn on someone’s belt.
+Wireless handheld microphones usually have a microphone capsule built directly into the transmitter body making them quick and easy to set up for live performance.
+Lavalier and headset microphones, on the other hand, connect to a separate transmitter pack, usually worn on someone’s belt or clothing.

 Frequency Agility & Automatic Frequency Selection

-If you plan to use several wireless microphones simultaneously, each microphone must operate on a different open radio frequency so that the signals do not interfere.
+If you plan to use multiple wireless microphones at the same time, each system must operate on a different, open radio frequency to avoid interference.

-Wireless microphone systems that are “frequency agile” offer users various frequency paths to work with during production.
+Wireless microphone systems that are “frequency agile” give you access to multiple frequency options, making it easier to find a clear signal during setup.
 Being frequency-agile is essential if your venue requires multiple wireless microphones to operate simultaneously, or if stationed at a location with many competing signals from wireless devices.

-Today, some wireless microphone systems have automatic frequency selection, readily scanning the environment for open channels and automatically picking the best one.
+Many modern wireless microphone systems include automatic frequency selection, which scans the environment for open channels and automatically picking the best one.
 This functionality is handy for novice users or volunteers with little experience coordinating or deploying available frequencies.

 The three things you must know if you want to go wireless are: